spitz-dan-l/somnotica/issue-1/foreword.md

 *Zs* is a zine publishing works of **Somnotica** – an experimental literary genre coveting sleep.

 The term "Somnotica" is derived from that of another literary genre, "Erotica".
-Whereas erotica covets sex, somnotica covets sleep.
+Where erotica covets sex, somnotica covets sleep.

 The world is overstimulated, overworked, sleep-deprived, sleep-repressed.
 We do not identify with our unconsciousness, though we sleep for hours every day of our lives.
 We are ashamed by our sleep; sometimes by how little of it we get, sometimes by how much.
 We are advised on how to attain somnotic adequacy, in our endless striving to attain generic adequacy.